This site contains affiliate links, view the disclosure for more information.

-I love these Febreze trash bags because they basically guarantee that your dorm room will never smell (at least from your trash lol).
+I love these Febreeze trash bags because they basically guarantee that your dorm room will never smell (at least from your trash lol).

 Wipes are also a great option for cleaning products.
 Any sort of all-purpose cleaning is great for the dorms.

 There's a lot of different smells going on when you live in a dorm room.
 I would highly recommend getting some sort of scented spray or wall plug in to keep your dorm always smelling fresh!

 I always had a Bath and Body Works wallflower in and you could smell my dorm down the hallway.
 It was amazinggg!